 Pastor Dan Lashley began his ministry at Calvary Baptist Church in December of 2012.
 Growing up in Winter Garden, Florida, he dedicated his life to the Lord when he was nineteen years old.
 After serving in the U.S. Navy, he attended Bob Jones University where he received his bachelor's degree in Bible and master of arts degree in theology.
 He pastored in Mobile, Alabama and Imlay City, Michigan before coming to Belvidere, Illinois.
 He met his wife, Judy, while in Mobile.
-They have four children and seven grandchildren (so far).
+They have four children and eight grandchildren (so far).

 Judy was a third grade teacher at Pensacola Christian School when she met her husband.
 She is a pastor's daughter who was born and raised in Kansas.
 She is a gifted pianist and piano teacher.

-The Lashleys have served together for over thirty-six years.
+The Lashleys have served together for over thirty-eight years.
 Their great desire is to see God transform lives and make disciples for our Lord and Savior Jesus Christ.

 In January, 1865, Edgar Lincoln was honorably discharged from the Union Army.
 Enlisting in the 95th Illinois Infantry in 1862, he, along with many other Boone County farm boys, fought under Grant and Sherman as the North won control of the Mississippi River and defeated the southern armies in the western part of the Confederacy.
 Edgar had several close calls in battle, but his greatest enemy was disease that continuously ravaged the Union Army in the southern climes.